The Color Purple

 by Alice Walker

 Take a story's temperature by studying its tone.
 Is it hopeful?
 Cynical?
 Snarky?
 Playful?

-This is not a funny novel.
-In fact, though there may be one or two funny moments in the novel, we can’t remember them right now.
-This is a novel about utter hardship, sadness, tragedy – and a woman who finally figures out how to beat the odds no matter how badly they are stacked against her.
-Celie, the primary narrator, takes a serious look at her life through letters to God.
-She’s not joking around, she’s expressing the sadness of her life in the healthiest way she can.
+The Color Purple is intended to be like the unedited thoughts that go through a person’s mind.
+And while there may be one or two humorous moments in the novel, this is not a funny story.
+This is a novel about utter hardship, sadness, tragedy—and a woman who finally figures out how to beat the odds no matter how badly they are stacked against her.
+Celie, the primary narrator, takes a serious look at her life via letters to God, expressing the sadness of her life in the healthiest way she can.
 Her letters to God, and later to Nettie, are very honest.
-She doesn’t hide the hardship that she’s been through, her embarrassment, or shame.
-Essentially, the novel is intended to be like the unedited thoughts that go through a person’s mind.
+She doesn’t hide the hardship that she’s been through, her embarrassment, or her shame—and that's why we love her.